jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Applied Economics with R - Hans H. Sievertsen](https://hhsievertsen.github.io/applied_econ_with_r/) - The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.]

+[Empirical Economics with R - Sebastian Kranz](https://github.com/skranz/empecon) - Besides lecture slides, the course consists of interactive web sites that mix video lectures with multiple choice quizzes.
+Even more important are interactive RTutor problem sets for each chapter.
+They allow you to work through the topics and applications in your own RStudio environment.
+You can automatically check your solutions and get hints.

 [Introduction to Econometrics - Bruce Hansen](https://www.ssc.wisc.edu/~bhansen/econometrics/) -  This textbook is the first in a two-part series covering the core material typically taught in a one-year Ph.D. course in econometrics.

 [Introduction to Econometrics with R](https://www.econometrics-with-r.org/index.html) -  Interactive learning material that blends R code with the contents of the well-received textbook Introduction to Econometrics by Stock and Watson (2015).